 BTP is an obfuscated protocol: to anyone except the intended sender and recipient, all data is indistinguishable from random.
 So BTP's first job is to let the recipient know who sent the data, so the recipient can use the right key to authenticate and decrypt it.

 This is done by attaching a pseudo-random tag to the data.
-The sender and recipient generate identical sequences of tags, and the sender uses each tag for one stream of data.
+The sender and recipient generate identical sequences of tags, and the sender attaches one tag to each stream of data it sends.
 The recipient recognises the tag, removes it from her sequence, and uses the corresponding key to authenticate and decrypt the stream.

-The recipient keeps a sliding window containing the next few expected tags, so she can recognise streams that arrive out of order if the transport loses or reorders connections.
+The recipient keeps a sliding window containing the next few expected tags, so she can recognise streams that arrive out of order if the transport drops or reorders connections.

 The sender and recipient keep two keys for each transport: one for generating tags and the other for authenticating and encrypting streams.
 These keys are rotated periodically to provide forward secrecy.

-The length of the rotation period depends on the latency of the transport.
-(We don't want to delete a key while a stream is still on its way from the sender to recipient, otherwise the recipient won't be able to recognise or decrypt it.)
+How often the keys are rotated depends on the latency of the transport.
+(We don't want to delete a key while a stream is still on its way from the contact's device to our device, otherwise we won't be able to recognise or decrypt the stream.)

 The rotation period also depends on the maximum possible clock difference between the devices.
 (We don't want to delete a key that our contact's still using due to an inaccurate clock.)

-Clocks on consumer devices can be very inaccurate because people don't always set the right timezone, so the rotation period is at least 24 hours for all transports.
+Clocks on consumer devices can be very inaccurate because people don't always set the right timezone, so we assume a clock difference of up to 24 hours.
+This means the rotation period is at least 24 hours for all transports.
 For high-latency transports like memory sticks (which might be hidden in someone's shoe and smuggled across a border) we'll use a longer rotation period, maybe 4 weeks.

-BTP streams can carry any kind of data, but we use them to carry a data sync protocol called BSP.
+BTP streams can carry any kind of data.
+Briar uses them to carry a data sync protocol called BSP.
 Its job is to synchronise chunks of immutable data between pairs of devices.

 Each chunk of data is called a message, and it's addressed to a group.
 A group is just a label that devices can subscribe to.
 It works much like a Usenet newsgroup.

-BSP doesn't understand the content of messages or the purpose of each group.
-It just syncs the messages in the group with whichever contacts you've chosen to share the group with.
+BSP doesn't understand the content of messages.
+It just syncs the messages in each group with whichever contacts you've chosen to share the group with.

 It does this by exchanging four types of record with your contacts: offers, requests, messages and acks.

-An offer contains the unique IDs of some messages in groups you've shared with the contact.
+An offer contains the unique IDs of some messages that belong to groups you've shared with the contact.
 The contact responds by requesting any messages she hasn't seen and acking any messages she has seen.
 You send any messages the contact requested, and the contact acks them.

 When operating over a unidirectional transport like memory sticks, we skip the offer and request stages and just send any messages the contact hasn't previously acked.
 This cuts down the number of round-trips.